pylon/ex_flux/README.md

 # Inflex

 An [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/)
 driver that is designed from the ground up to bend, not break under load.
-In order to accomplish this, there were three major design goals:
+In order to accomplish this there were three major design goals:

 1. Effectively utilize the [InfluxDB UDP protocol](https://github.com/influxdata/influxdb/blob/master/services/udp/README.md) by making batched writes a part of the library.
-2. Support the complete [line
+2. Support the complete [Influx line protocol](https://docs.influxdata.com/influxdb/v1.4/write_protocols/line_protocol_reference/) with proper escaping and type support
-   protocol](https://docs.influxdata.com/influxdb/v1.4/write_protocols/line_protocol_reference/)
+3. Handle load accountably and shed load in a defined [FIFO](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)) manner when stats cannot be shipped fast enough:
-   with proper escaping and type support
+   -  prioritize casts over calls
-3. Account and plan for how to handle/shed load when stats cannot be shipped fast enough.
-This is done by prioritizing casts over calls as well as allowing the queue to drop datapoints, oldest first, when the queue is full and all UDP socket workers are busy.
+   -  [drop datapoints from the queue, oldest first](https://clojuredocs.org/clojure.core.async/sliding-buffer), when the queue is full and all UDP socket workers are busy.

 ## Documentation